 With all the fabulous old buildings, it’s easy to forget that Whanganui also has some beautiful beaches.
 Castlecliff is the closest family-friendly beach, whereas South Beach is the nearby surfer’s beach.

 While they are both lovely, we spent our beach time a bit farther at Kai Iwi Beach.
-We started above the beach at the lookout point, and while it’s a great spot for freedom campers or starting a short hike down to the beach, I believe the coastal views of the Tasman Sea were better down by the water.
+We started above the beach at the lookout point, and while it’s an excellent spot for freedom campers or starting a short hike down to the beach, I believe the coastal views of the Tasman Sea were better down by the water.

 We arrived close to high tide (on a cool spring day), and as a result of the tide, the beach was seriously reduced to the south of the lifeguard station, but there was plenty of golden and black sand to the north.